August 2025 Agenda

 APPROVAL OF AGENDA ITEMS:

-READING AND APPROVAL OF MINUTES from July 2, 2024 regular meeting
+READING AND APPROVAL OF MINUTES from July 1, 2025

 AGENDA ACTION ITEMS OF CITY OPERATIONS AND NEW BUSINESS: